View Document Text

 Code of Ethics

-we place the interests of our clients ahead of the interests of the firm and our personnel.
-We have adopted
+place the interests of our clients ahead of the interests of the firm and our personnel.
+We have adopted a Code of

-a Code of Ethics that emphasizes the high standards of conduct that the Firm seeks to observe.
-Our
+Ethics that emphasizes the high standards of conduct that the Firm seeks to observe.
+Our personnel are required

-or that could likely arise.
-The Firm’s personnel are required to follow clear guidelines from the Code of
+could likely arise.
+The Firm’s personnel are required to follow clear guidelines from the Code of Ethics in areas

-Ethics in areas such as gifts and entertainment, other business activities, prohibitions of insider trading,
+such as gifts and entertainment, other business activities, prohibitions of insider trading, and adherence to

 Personal Trading Practices

-transaction would be appropriate for a client’s account.
-The Firm and our personnel may purchase or sell
+would be appropriate for a client’s account.
+The Firm and our personnel may purchase or sell securities for

-securities for themselves that we also recommend/utilize for clients.
-This includes related securities (e.g.,
+themselves that we also recommend/utilize for clients.
+This includes related securities (e.g., warrants, options, or

 Our policies to address these conflicts include the following: